vitaxa/telegramit/README.md

 }
 ```

-Besides, there is an opportunity for customizing some characteristic (https://core.telegram.org/bots/api#getupdates) of the Polling method:
+You can also customise some characteristics of the `Polling` method:
 ```Kotlin
 client {
     type = TelegramClientType.POOLING